convexwf/knowledge-suite/README.md

 - `server_fetch`: the local server fetches the URL when no HTML is provided.
 - `file://` pages are only supported through `browser_html`.
 - The server stores RawDoc metadata, Document JSON, Markdown, raw HTML, and URL status in a local `knowledge-store`.
+- Saved files are UUID-named. `clips` maps each normalized URL to the current `doc_id` / `rawdoc_id`; re-saving the same URL creates new objects and moves the URL mapping to the newest result.
 - The side panel includes a `Saved` view backed by `/api/clips` for recently saved pages.
 - The side panel renders Markdown as sanitized DOM, supports copying Markdown, deleting the current clip, and optional auto-refresh on tab changes.